 \subsection{Generalization}

 Generalization error is also known as the out-of-sample error or the overfitting error in statistical learning.
-Both the training and test dataset have a finite number of samples.
+Both the training and test datasets have a finite number of samples.
 Moreover, the test samples are different from the training sample, unless there is an overlap of data.
 An overfitted model on the training data can potentially provide a significantly low accuracy on the test dataset \cite{bousquet2002stability}.
-One of the simplest estimates of generalization error is the \emph{leave one out error}, and another one is the \emph{empirical error}.
-Both of the estimates are derived from $\mathbb{E}[l(f(),z)]$.
+One of the popular estimates of generalization error is the \emph{leave one out error}, and another one is the \emph{empirical error}.

+Researchers compute the \emph{leave one out error} by removing one training sample from the training set.
+They test the trained neural network on the removed sample.
+Although the \emph{leave one out error} process is computationally extensive, researchers regard it as the most unbiased estimate of the generalization error \cite{chapelle2002choosing}.

+Devroye et al. \cite{devroye2013probabilistic} presented the empirical error with the example of classification.
+The probability of misclassification becomes the error $l(f(),z_i) = P(f(x_i) \neq y_i)$, where, $P()$ is the probability function, $f()$ is the model function, $z_i = (x_i,y_i)$ is the input-output combination.
+More details on empirical risk management in classification problems are discussed in section 4 of \cite{devroye2013probabilistic}.

+Both of the error estimates are derived from $\mathbb{E}[l(f(),z)]$.
 Where, $\mathbb{E} [.]$ is the expectation function, $l()$ is the loss function, $f()$ is the model function and $z$ is the sample \cite{bousquet2002stability}. $\mathbb{E}[l(f(),z)]$ is known as the \emph{generalization error} and expressed as:

 where $m$ is the number of samples in the dataset.
 Regularization is a popular technique for generalization improvement \cite{micchelli2005learning}.
 The cost function for regularized model training has the following form: